HPInc/cloud_deployment_scripts/quickstart/tutorial.md

-# Cloud Access Manager Quickstart
+# Cloud Access Connector Quickstart

 ## Introduction
-The goal of this tutorial is to create the Cloud Access Manager [single-connector](https://github.com/teradici/cloud_deployment_scripts#single-connector) deployment in as few steps as possible by using Python and Terraform scripts.
+The goal of this tutorial is to create the [single-connector](https://github.com/teradici/cloud_deployment_scripts#single-connector) deployment in as few steps as possible by using Python and Terraform scripts.

-This tutorial will guide you in entering a few parameters in a configuration file before showing you how to run a Python script in the Cloud Shell to create the Cloud Access Manager deployment.
+This tutorial will guide you in entering a few parameters in a configuration file before showing you how to run a Python script in the Cloud Shell to create the Cloud Access Connector deployment.

 The Python script is a wrapper script that sets up the environment required for running Terraform scripts, which actually creates the GCP infrasturcture such as Networking and Compute resources.